bluesky-social/atproto/README.md

 ---

 ## 🔦 Notes for code spelunkers
 We hope you jump into the code to explore these concepts alongside us!

-Feel free to create issues/discussion with problems that you come across or questions that you have.
+As mentioned earlier, please join in the Discussions with questions and ideas.
+Feel free to report bugs, with the understanding that we may not be resolving them any time soon.

 A few notes for the curious ones that find themselves trawling the depths of the code: